skalogs/skalogs-bundle/README.md

 Where your_sudo_password is the password declared in ssh_users list in `<rancher_cluster_name>/group_vars/all/vars`

-Please note that if you are using this mechanism, it will always be used, even if you are using `-k` or `-K`
+Note that if you are using this mechanism, it will always be used, even if you are using `-k` or `-K`

 ### Vault

-Please add the vault password in `ansible/.ansible_vault_pass`
+Add the vault password in `ansible/.ansible_vault_pass`

 ### Workflow to setup rancher from scratch